nus-cs2103-AY2021S1/ip/docs/README.md

 Example of usage:

-`Event Group meeting /at Monday`
+`event Group meeting /at Monday`

-`Deadline Return book /by 2020-12-31`
+`deadline Return book /by 2020-12-31`

 Expected outcome:
 ```